OpenLMIS/openlmis-template-service/TESTING.md

     assertTrue(isAdult);
   }
   ```
-* __Test should run fast.
-When we have hundreds of tests we just don't want to wait several minutes till all tests pass.__
+* __The test should execute fast.
+When we have hundreds of tests, we don’t want to wait several minutes until all tests pass.__

   DO NOT:
  ```java